-As a sociocultural anthropologist and political ecologist, I study how different societies understand and interact with one another and with their environments.
-This means approaching societies as ‘more-than-human’ affairs and ecosystems as power-laden, sociopolitical networks.
-It also means seeing environmental politics not just as struggles over resources, but as encounters among different knowledges, cosmologies, and ways of being in the world.
+As a sociocultural anthropologist, I study the different ways in which human societies meet their needs, settle their disputes, and make meaning of the world.
+As a political ecologist, I work to understand the ‘more-than-human’ nature of societies as well as the sociopolitical nature of ecosystems.
+My research on environmental politics is not just about struggles over resources, but also about encounters among different knowledge systems, cosmologies, and ways of being in the world.
 I employ both ethnographic and historical methods to trace how these encounters unfold at the local level, how they interact with global forces, and how they reverberate outward.
-My work asks, for example: whose interests and values are taken for granted in transnational conservation efforts and how do these then affect the communities whose resources are targeted for conservation?
-How, in turn, do these communities—including the other-than-human beings with whom they share the landscape—intervene in and shape the practice of conservation?
+My work asks, for example: whose beliefs and aspirations serve as the default for transnational conservation projects and how does this affect the communities whose lands are targeted for conservation?
+How, in turn, do these communities—including the other-than-human beings with whom they share the environment—intervene in and shape the practice of conservation?

 Motivating all of these engagements is a commitment to: collaboratively producing knowledge that is accountable to the concerns of structurally marginalized communities; engaging with a wide range of scholars, practitioners, and activists; and contributing to broader efforts on behalf of social, environmental, and ecological justice.
 At CMU, I offer courses and mentor student research on Political Ecology, Environmental Justice, Climate Change and Climate Justice, Southeast Asia, Indigenous Rights, Globalization, Social Movements, Disasters, and related topics.

 Additional information on my research, teaching, and public engagement is available on my personal website.

 with Will Smith "Seeing Indigenous Land Struggles in the ‘Multispecies Cloud’ of Covid-19."
 Society for Cultural Anthropology Fieldsights (2020).